- More muscular styling

 - Not much room in the back

-The original Audi A5 Coupe has gone down as something of a style icon among fans of the brand, but its subtle looks were at times hard to distinguish from the four-door A4, particularly in Sportback form.
+The original Audi A5 Coupe went down as something of a style icon among fans of the brand, but its subtle looks were at times hard to distinguish from the four-door A4 Saloon.

-You can’t say the same for the more brutish new model though.
+You can’t say the same for the more brutish second-generation model, though.
 With its lowered front grille, bulging bonnet and razor-sharp wave line along the side, it has gained an identity all of its own.

 Familiar engine range

-Suiting the Audi A5’s more sporting nature, it eschews some of the lesser-powered engines from the A4 range and features power from 190hp to 354hp.
+Suiting the Audi A5’s more sporting nature, it eschews some of the lesser-powered engines from the A4 range and features power from 190hp to 354hp for the mainstream models in the range.

 You get the same 2.0-litre units, plus the more potent 3.0-litre V6 diesel pair, and finally a 3.0-litre petrol engine in the S5 for serious performance.